abrotman/related-domains-by-dns/rdbd-newrrs.md

-If the relating domain has DNSSEC deployed, but the related domain does not, then the optional signature can (in a sense) extend the DNSSEC chain to cover the RDND RR in the related domain's zone.
+If the relating domain has DNSSEC deployed, but the related domain does not, then the optional signature can (in a sense) extend the DNSSEC chain to cover the RDBD RR in the related domain's zone.

 ## Lookup Loops

 It's conceivable that an attacker could create a loop of lookups, such as a.com->b.com->c.com->a.com or similar.
 This could cause a resource issue for any automated system.
-A system SHOULD only perform three lookups from the original domain (a.com->b.com->c.com->d.com).
-The related and relating domains SHOULD attempt to keep links direct and so that only a single lookup is needed, but it is understood this may not always be possible.
+A system SHOULD only perform three lookups from the first domain (a.com->b.com->c.com->d.com).
+The related and relating domains SHOULD attempt to keep links direct and so that only the fewest number of lookups is needed, but it is understood this may not always be possible.

 # IANA Considerations

-This document uses two new DNS RR types, RDBD and RDNDKEY.
-Not yet allocated by IANA.
+This document introduces two new DNS RR types, RDBD and RDBDKEY.
+Codepoints for those are Not yet allocated by IANA.

 New rdbd-tag value handling needs to be defined. [[Maybe something
 like: 0-255: RFC required; 256-1023: reserved; 1024-2047: Private